ibm-cloud-docs/databases-for-mysql/ts-connect.md

 If you encounter errors when connecting to your {{site.data.keyword.databases-for-mysql_full}} deployment, review these common causes and resolutions.
 {:shortdesc}

 You receive an error message or fail to connect to a {{site.data.keyword.databases-for-mysql}} deployment.
-If reviewing application logs, you might see errors that mention intermittent connection timeouts or unable to connect.
+If reviewing application logs, you might see errors that mention intermittent connection timeouts or an inability to connect.
 {:tsSymptoms}

 Review the following information to troubleshoot and resolve common connectivity problems: